ceball/git-dat/README.md

 ## Future work

-Make it easier for the user to tell which files have been modified by him/herself vs. which files have been modified externally.
-Could do that by tracking previous hashes, maybe.
-Haven't thought about it yet.
+Make it easier for the user to replace files for which the only change is from an external modification (i.e. update to git-dat.json). ``--force-overwrite-if-change-from treeish`` coming soon...

 ## Why?